 If you suffer from adrenal fatigue, your body will do its best to compensate for under-functioning adrenal glands; but it does so at a price.
 The price is hormone imbalance and all its undesired consequences.

-- Taking supplements that will help to rejuvenate the adrenal glands.
+- Recommendations for nutritional supplements that will help to rejuvenate the adrenal glands.

-- Ensuring that your hormones are properly balanced via an individualized hormone replacement program.
+- Ensuring that all of your other hormones are properly balanced.